 Despite massive growth in just about every aspect of the American drinks landscape, it remains a whitewashed affair.
-Minorities are taking on more roles than ever, but something relative to nothing means a lot more work needs to be done to diversify the scene.
+The BIPOC community is taking on more roles than ever, but a lot more work needs to be done to truly diversify the scene.

 The reasons for the small slice of the pie are many and nuanced.
 Anybody who’s set foot in a large American city knows that the signs of gentrification are usually bookended by a new craft brewery at the end of one historic block, and a hip new bar or restaurant at the other.
 In short, a lot of these businesses thrive off of a culture that displaces people (longtime locals of color, especially) only to invite in a new neighborhood that can regularly shell out $10 for a half-pour of wild-fermented saison.

-In short, the scene demands better access for all.
+In short, the scene demands better access for all, now more than ever.
 It’s vibrant now, but imagine the places craft beer and independent wine could go if these arenas truly reflected the population?
-In a toast to both Black History Month and an always-in-season belief in inclusion, we thought we’d highlight some of the best black-owned breweries, wineries, distilleries, and more operating in the circuit today.
+In a toast to both Black Lives Matter and an always-in-season belief in inclusion, we thought we’d highlight some of the best black-owned breweries, wineries, distilleries, and more operating in the circuit today.

 One of Portland’s fastest-growing neighborhoods is also home to Assembly Brewing.
 Cofounder and head brewer George Johnson opened the doors to his place last March.
 Since then, he’s been turning out quality IPAs as well as lighter options like Kölsch, a blonde, and a wheat.